 The Family says, and I agree, that finishing dinner early seems to give you time to do many things before you fall asleep.
 Why can’t we do this in India?
 We never seem to have time between getting back from work, having dinner, and falling asleep.

-We walked through several hutongs north of the bell tower of Beijing.
-Traversing several, we came across this quirky sight: a museum of ancient liquor!
-Not something that you will find in any guide book.
+We walked through several hutongs north of the bell tower of Beijing, before we came to this quirky sight: a museum of ancient liquor!
+Not something that you will find in a guide book.
 It was dinner time, and the place was closed.
-But you should mark it in your list of things not to be missed when you come around here.
+But you should mark this place in Wangzuo Hutong as a place not to be missed when you come around here.

-If you visit, please leave a comment on this page telling me how it was.
+If you ever visit, please leave a comment on this page telling me what it is.
 I guess I will not have the time on this trip to go back to check.
 Such is life!

 Some of the hutongs of Beijing are places for ordinary people to live, in a style similar to that which they have lived for a few generations.
 The Guowang hutong, off Gulou street is one such.
 This man seems to go door to door inside the hutong, picking up junk.
 We’d passed a courtyard earlier in our wandering where the junk was being sorted, so presumably this is part of the economy.